dougeby/IntuneDocs/intune/known-issues.md

 ## Administration and accounts

 Global Admins (also referred to as Tenant Admins) can continue day-to-day administration tasks without a separate Intune or Enterprise Mobility Suite (EMS) license.
 However, to use the service, such as to enroll their own device, a corporate device, or use the Intune Company Portal, they need an Intune or EMS license.

-## Apple enrollment profile migration

-In the next few months, Intune enables managing your Apple Device Enrollment Program and Apple Configurator enrollments through the new Azure Portal.
-If you delete the Apple Device Enrollment Program token and do not upload a new token, the original token is restored in the Azure Portal when you migrate.
-To remove this token and prevent DEP enrollment, delete the token in the Azure Portal.

 ## Using the numeric password type with macOS Sierra devices